bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

   In this case, it's a second order differential equation with complex roots.
   I'll spare you solving it from scratch and just point you to this excellent `set of notes <https://tutorial.math.lamar.edu/Classes/DE/ComplexRoots.aspx>`__ by Paul Dawkins.
-However, we can also just see by observation that a solution
+However, we can also just see by inspection that a solution
   is:

   .. math::

     y(t) = Acos(\frac{k}{m}t + \phi) \tag{6}

-  Given an initial position and its velocity, we can solve Equation 6 for the particular constants.
+  Given an initial position and velocity, we can solve Equation 6 for the particular constants.

 Example 1 gives the general idea of how to find the motion of an object: